gluk256/misc/rng4ethereum/petrification.md

 Event A: during the first block mining, adversary finds one or more blocks and finalizes one of them.

-We assume that adversary will always finilize the block if the resulting value of S = 1.
+We assume that adversary will always finalize the block if the resulting value of S = 1.

 *Pa* = *Pc* / 2 = *m* / 2